Buildstarted/buildstarted.com/_posts/2010-11-02-razor-without-mvc-part-ii.md

 title: Razor without mvc part ii
 ---

-<p>After the wonderful blog post by Matt at <a href='http://www.fidelitydesign.net/'>http://www.fidelitydesign.net/</a> (which is based on my previous post <a href='http://buildstarted.com/2010/09/29/razor-view-engine-without-mvc-at-all/'>here</a>.)
+After the wonderful blog post by Matt at <a href='http://www.fidelitydesign.net/'>http://www.fidelitydesign.net/</a> (which is based on my previous post <a href='http://buildstarted.com/2010/09/29/razor-view-engine-without-mvc-at-all/'>here</a>.)
 I looked into adding anonymous types to the compiler.
 Rather than start with my version of the compiler I've used his version.
 It was written much better than my thrown together example.
-(You can download the original <a href='http://www.fidelitydesign.net/?p=208'>here</a>.)</p>
+(You can download the original <a href='http://www.fidelitydesign.net/?p=208'>here</a>.)

-<h3>Original code</h3>
+###Original code

-<p>To call the razor parser is simple.
-We create our template as a string, create our model (if necessary) and call Razor.Parse.</p>
+To call the razor parser is simple.
+We create our template as a string, create our model (if necessary) and call Razor.Parse.

 <pre><code>string template = "Hello @Model.Name!";
 User user = new User { Name = "Matt" };